 I became an educator because I wanted to positively impact and inspire the lives of others, but the great thing about making an impact is that it can be done in so many different ways.
-Below are some charities that are worth supporting if you have an interest in the environment, education, children’s health, and employment for under-privileged communities.
+Below are some charities that are worth supporting if you have an interest in the environment, education, children’s health, gaming, and employment for under-privileged communities.

 - Street Sense News Paper

 - An editorial that employs the homeless to write and sell papers.
 I first encountered Street Sense when I was visiting San Francisco (and wrote about it here) and re-discovered it when I lived in D.C.
 As a writing teacher I adore it because it provides the basic skills to write and communicate.
 It gives the voiceless a voice–and with that they can go anywhere.

 - Along the same lines as Street Sense, the Goodwill Career Centers supply communities with open computers, writing instruction on resumes and cover letters, and job listings.

 - Each year my friend Robyn and I try to do a marathon for Extra Life, which raises money each year for the hospitals in the Children’s Miracle Network.
 This money goes towards the well-being of the kids at those hospitals: how they are cared for, research for cures and mitigation of debilitating diseases, and more.